 Environmental improvements at Ballymacarrett Walkway

 The stretch of walkway runs from Connswater Street at CS Lewis Square to Dee Street.
-During this time the walkway will only be partially accessible, with diversions through Severn Street for cyclists and pedestrians.
-We will display clear signage at the site and update this web page as we progress through the project.
+During development work, the walkway will be partially accessible, with diversions through Severn Street for cyclists and pedestrians.
+We will display clear signage at the site and update this web page during the project.

 - new planting and landscaping